rdevathu/neoCarto/ML_Pipeline_README.md

 - `all`: All 12 leads (multi-channel)

 ### Training Options
-- `--augment`: Use sliding window augmentation (5s windows, 4s overlap)
+- `--augment`: Use sliding window augmentation (5s windows, 4s overlap) - **NOT recommended for small datasets**
-- `--oversample`: Use oversampling for class imbalance (skipped for time series models)
+- `--oversample`: Use oversampling for class imbalance - **NOT recommended, use --class-weight instead**
+- `--class-weight`: Class weighting strategy (recommended: "balanced")
-- `--cv`: Use cross-validation instead of simple train/val split
+- `--cv`: Use cross-validation instead of simple train/val split (recommended)
-- `--n-folds`: Number of CV folds (default: 5)
+- `--n-folds`: Number of CV folds (default: 3, optimized for small datasets)
+- `--C`: Regularization strength (default: 0.0001, optimized for small datasets)
+- `--num-kernels`: Number of ROCKET kernels (default: 1000, optimized for small datasets)

 ## Pipeline Architecture